mostafaznv/larupload/README.md

 - Possibility to upload cover for every file
 - A specific function for creating database columns when running migration
 - Getting the URL of the uploaded file individually or as a set of "defined styles"
+- Download response for each style
-- Naming files in several different ways
+- Naming files in several ways
 - Supports Persian and Arabic for file naming
-- Validates the input files by file format and file type
-- Ability to set the configuration publicly or privately for each model
 - Has 2 modes for storage: *heavy* mode and *light* mode
-- Queue FFMpeg processes and finish them in background.
+- Queue FFMpeg processes and finish them in background
+- Easy to use

 ## Requirements:
-- Laravel 6.* or higher
+- Laravel 8.* or higher
 - GD library
 - FFMPEG